cvkittler/Metamorphic-Manufacturing/README.md

   execute: sudo "./%e"
  ```

+# 5.2 Notes
+- Errors that occur during the initial calibration are fatal and non recoverable (usually in the form of a locked out manipulator unable to move due to an anomalous sensor reading getting stuck in a forever loop of trying to move while locked out)
+- The left outer limit switch intermittenly experiences a glitch where it reports many toggles between closed an open circuits in quick succession if the normally closed terminal is not properly grounded

- # TODO
+ # 6 TODO
 - [x] Launch Files etc...
 - [ ] setup automatic launch on raspi boot
 - [x] setup remote roscore procedure and stuffs
 - [x] Figure out the automatic configuration of PosLMax and PosRMax
 - [x] Fix info being published so it actually publishes while moving (if possible)
 - [x] tool offsets
-- [ ] fix position publishing to give dist from center, not dist from outside
+- [x] fix position publishing to give dist from center, not dist from outside
 - [ ] Figure out automatic program termination for errors during initial calibration

-# Misc Notes and stuff
-- Errors that occur during the initial calibration are fatal and non recoverable (usually in the form of a locked out manipulator unable to move due to an anomalous sensor reading getting stuck in a forever loop of trying to move while locked out)
-- The left outer limit switch intermittenly experiences a glitch where it reports many toggles between closed an open circuits in quick succession.
+- [ ] Fix speed control